 - When you invest in municipal bonds issued in your home state to qualify for the triple-tax-exempt treatment.

 - Invest in US Treasuries to avoid state income taxes, especially useful if you live in a highly taxed locality.

-Have you understood about 1099 interest income is taxable or not?
-Then why wait!
+Have you understood whether 1099 interest income is taxable or not?
+Then why wait?
 File your 1099 taxes using Form1099online immediately with the IRS when the new year starts.